-Dominica’s Anichi Resort & Spa provides a 2% annual return while under construction
+Dominica’s Anichi Resort & Spa Provides A 2% Annual Return While Under Construction

-CARIBPR WIRE, Roseau, Mon.
+News Americas, Roseau, Dominica, Mon.
 Oct.
 31, 2022: Anichi Resort & Spa will be providing a 2% annual return to investors despite being under construction.
 The management of the much-anticipated five-star luxury resort and spa in Dominica has said that the project is in full swing, and that once construction is completed, annual returns will be based on the resort’s operation.

 Following an official update, an estimated 70% of the project is now complete; this includes the flooring as well as an extensive electricity infrastructure.
 The resort is being built on 12 acres of land, with 128 rooms.
 I will host world-class amenities, such as a lagoon swimming pool, an infinity pool, restaurants, a business centre and many others.
 Overlooking a picturesque beach, the resort will tastefully blend its modern architecture with the landscape’s tropical foliage.